GamingFrankie/Computer-Science-3/README.md

 Please provide me with any suggestions by adding a pull request.

-Also, I might ask some question under [Issues](https://github.com/GamingFrankie/Computer-Science-3/issues).
+Also, I might ask some questions under [Issues](https://github.com/GamingFrankie/Computer-Science-3/issues).